 Add the dates and water, along with the remaining ingredients to the food processor with the hazelnut butter.
 Process the mixture on high until it is smooth.
 Transfer to a jar and store for up to 1 week in the fridge.

-1 teaspoon vanilla extract, 80 g cocoa powder, 130 ml milk, 2 tablespoon maple syrup
+1 teaspoon Vanilla extract, 80 g Cocoa powder, 130 ml Whole milk, 2 tablespoon Maple syrup

 If you are trying to convince your kids that this is the real thing, then after you have finished a jar of Nutella you can wash it out and fill it with this.
 They will never know!

 You need a high powdered food processor to make this.
 You can use a blender, but you won't get a really creamy and smooth Nutella.

 To make it thicker and more spreadable, use less milk in it.